jpegleg/net-gargoyle/README.txt

 and any activity that happens between those intervals will not be detected by a single gargoyle thread in that environment.

-The net-gargoyle is good for passive connection auditing and alerting on small to mid scale operations and alerting for "firewall-less" environments.
+The net-gargoyle is good for connection auditing and alerting on small to mid scale operations and alerting for "firewall-less" environments.

 The benefit is how quick it is to get running on a system.